wdullaer/wdullaer.github.io/_posts/2010-04-22-install-gitorious-on-your-own-fedora-11-server.markdown

 > I've copied it over to my current blog to consolidate all my blogging efforts over the years in one place.

 <blockquote class="message" markdown="1">
 At the time gitorious was the best open source github alternative available.
-Now I would recommend [gitlab](http://gitlab.org).
+Now I would recommend <a href="https://gitlab.com">gitlab</a>.
+In fact, Gitlab bought Gitorious it seems.
 </blockquote>

 We wanted to have a code repository that can be browsed from the web.
 We have chosen to install open source gitorious: [http://www.gitorious.org](http://www.gitorious.org).
 Unfortunately there are no ready made packages, nor is there an extensive amount of documentation on how to get it running.